alavifazel/Articles/7_Existence_and_uniquness_of_differential_equation_solutions/7_Existence_and_uniquness_of_differential_equations.md

 Could there be more functions that would satisfy this differential equation as well?
 Or is it the only solution to this ODE?
-The **Picard–Lindelöf theorem** answers this question and guarantees the existence and uniqueness of differential equations (with their initial conditions) under certain conditions.
+The **Picard–Lindelöf theorem** answers this question and guarantees the existence and uniqueness of differential equation solutions (with their initial conditions) under certain conditions.
 But before stating this theorem, we need to know a few definitions and concepts first.

 ## Lipschitz continuity